 When the weather is switching between wet and dry conditions, it can often lead to hoof abscesses.
 During the dry weather, the hoof shrinks and cracks.
 Soon, it gets wet again, creating the sort of conditions that bacteria thrive in.
 The bacteria are able to use those cracks in the hooves as doorways to crawl inside, infecting the hoof and creating an abscess.

 Before you can do anything to treat an abscess, you have to identify that as the underlying cause of your horse’s lameness.
-Many things can cause lameness, and it won’t do you any good to treat an abscess that doesn’t exist.
-Here are the signs and symptoms that can help you identify an abscess in your horse’s hoof:
+Many other things can cause lameness, and it won’t do you any good to treat an abscess that doesn’t exist.
+Here are the signs that can help you identify an abscess in your horse’s hoof:

 How to Treat a Hoof Abscess